acwright/6502/Documentation/introduction/hardware.md

 - **Keypad Helper**: A board that provides a 4x4 and 2x4 matrix keypad for user input.
 - **Keypad LCD Helper**: A board that contains an LCD display and is designed to work with the Keypad Helper.
 - **PS2 Helper**: A board that allows connection of a PS/2 keyboard.
+- **VERA Helper**: A board that hosts a VERA module with graphics, sound and SD card.

 **Carts**: